python/cpython/Doc/library/stdtypes.rst

 (1)
-   This is a short-circuit operator, so it only evaluates the second argument if the first one is false.
+   This is a short-circuit operator, so it only evaluates the second argument if the first one is a falsey value.

 (2)
-   This is a short-circuit operator, so it only evaluates the second argument if the first one is true.
+   This is a short-circuit operator, so it only evaluates the second argument if the first one is a truthy value.

 (3)
    ``not`` has a lower priority than non-Boolean operators, so ``not a == b`` is